aibunny/prod-superset/README.md

 # setup

-This configuration runs on superset version `2.1.0` I found it more stable at the time in my initial commit.
+This configuration runs on superset version `2.1.0` I found it more stable at the time of my initial commit.

 Edit the `superset_config_docker.py` for custom modifications